Fable (2004 video game): Reception

-One of the complaints that arose upon the release of Fable was the fact that it failed to include features that Peter Molyneux had mentioned while the game was still in development.
+One of the complaints that arose upon the release of Fable was that it failed to include features that Peter Molyneux had mentioned while the game was still in development.
 One of the features that were not included in the game's release was the Hero's ability to have children despite the fact that Molyneux had previously mentioned that the Hero's own children would be significant in the game.
 Molyneux reacted to these complaints by means of a public apology posted on the official Lionhead forums, on which he said: "If I have mentioned any feature in the past [that], for whatever reason, didn't make it as I described into Fable, I apologise."
 This issue was addressed in Fable II and III, both of which include the ability to have children.

 The PC and Xbox versions of Fable: The Lost Chapters were also well-received, with slightly lower Metacritic and GameRankings averages than the original title.
 Reviewers such as Greg Kasavin of GameSpot noted that the addition of new content helped prevent the game from becoming stale.
 1UP.com previewed the game and found that the additive content didn't redefine Fable, but helped bulk up the available quests, addressing the complaint of how short the original Fable was.
 GamePro and IGN judged The Lost Chapters on PC as surpassing its console predecessor.

 In 2005, a Microsoft Game Studios representative stated that Fable would be among the franchises that would appear on the next-generation Xbox 360.
 Sequels Fable II and Fable III were released in 2008 and 2010, respectively.

 Fable Anniversary

 Lionhead Studios announced Fable Anniversary, a remastered version of Fable: The Lost Chapters, for release on the Xbox 360 later in 2013.
 It features overhauled graphics and audio, a new save system and incorporates Achievements.
 Fable Anniversary was in full development for 15 months.
 The game featured graphical upgrades in many areas over the original most notably; native widescreen support, higher polygon count, larger textures, specular maps, normal maps, improved lighting, improved shadows, and a larger draw/detail distance.

 It was released on Steam on 12 September 2014 and includes mod support.
 Upon release, it garnered mixed reviews.
-Many reviewers praised the new graphics, but bemoaned that old bugs from the previous version of the game had not been fixed.
+Many reviewers praised the new graphics, but bemoaned that old bugs from the previous version of the game had not been fixed, including freezing at a very frequent cadence.
 It received 68% on the review aggregation website Metacritic.